telecom-se/hpp/lab1/README.md

 - How many levels of caches does a CPU have ?
 - What are the usual way to associate cache lines with the main memory ?
 - What is the virtual memory ?
-- What is a CPU stall and how the CPU handle cache accesses while still actually executing instructions?
+- What is a CPU stall and how the CPU handle cache accesses while still actually executing instructions ?
+- A program contains 4 billions instructions, each taking 2 CPU cycles, and the CPU is 3GHz.
+What is the optimal exectuion time ? (_we wil discuss clock time vs time spent, and cost of chache misses_)
 - Last but not least : **Why do these low-level considerations are of the utmost practical interest for the programmer ?**

 In what follows, different programming activities will make your observe and then conclude on answers to those questions.